webdriverio-community/wdio-video-reporter/README.md

 ### `videoRenderTimeout`

-Max seconds to wait for a video to render.
+Maximum time to wait for a video to finish rendering (in ms).

 Type: `number`<br>
-Default: `5`
+Default: `5000`

 ### `outputDir`